 Focus and Scope

 The Walailak Journal of Science and Technology (Walailak J. Sci. & Tech. or WJST), is a peer-reviewed journal covering all areas of science and technology, launched in 2004.
-It is published 12 Issues (Monthly) by the Institute of Research and Innovation of Walailak University.
+It is published 12 Issues (Monthly) by the College of Graduate Studies of Walailak University.
 The scope of the journal includes the following areas of research (WJST Template 2020):